IAC 67

 EAA

-By virtue of the excellent relationship that Chapter 67 has nurtured over the years with Ephrata airport management, we enjoy the use of the Airport Terminal and a large hangar for practice days and the contest.
+By virtue of the excellent relationship that Chapter 67 has nurtured over the years with Ephrata airport management, we enjoy the use of the Airport Terminal and hangar space for practice days and the contest.
 The view from the tie down area of the terminal, where airplanes are "staged" in preparation for practice and contest flights.
 Because the hangar is shared with several resident aircraft, contest participants must pull airplanes from the hanger before 0800 each morning and put them back in the hangar no earlier than 1700 each evening.

 The box's X-axis runs predominantly north-south and is aligned with runway 3-21.
 The judging line is along the closed southeast-northwest runway, west of the “T” mark.
 More often than not, the wind through the box is from the south.